Blogging Tips – Exclusive

 Real dialogue

-The only problem with this is that Bobo was an inanimate object, and any discussions I had with him would have been very one-sided.
+The only problem with this is that Bobo was an inanimate object, and any discussions I had with him would have been one-sided.
 Closer to a monolog, you might say.

 I was reminiscing about this a few days ago when it suddenly struck me that there’s an important lesson here for all bloggers.

-Interact with your readers
+Interact with your readers.

 There’s no question it’s a good idea to hold a conversation with your readers.
 But it needs to be genuine dialogue.